SwastikaSanghi/Qiskit_1/README.md

 # Qiskit_1
-First qiskit code.
+First qiskit code
 <br>
-Also, first time using GitHub.
+Also, first time using GitHub
 <br>
-My account was already there, have updated the profile picture today.
+My account was already there, have updated the profile picture today